drekka/Alchemic/README.md

 }
 ```

-The passed `ALCClassObjectFactory` instance is one that Alchemic automatically created for the current class.

 # The Alchemic data model

-Before we look at resolving dependencies and injecting values, we first need to look at how Alchemic creates and manages objects.

-Alchemic maintains an in memory data model which is where it tracks all the objects you tell it about.
-As it scans the classes in your project and executes registration methods, it populates this model with data representing the declarations it finds.
+Alchemic maintains an in memory data model in which it stores all the information about  the objects you want to manage.
+When starting up, it scans the classes in your project, executing any registration methods it finds.

+This data model mostly contains __Object factories__.
+Object factories describe to Alchemic what sort of object you want it to manage and the dependencies they have.
+Object factories are almost always added to the model automatically when Alchemic scans you classes and finds particular methods which tell it what you want it to do.
+This is referred to as _registering_.

 ## Class object factories

-__Class Object Factories__ are created from class definitions and define how to build instances of that class.
-They also also hold information about dependencies that the class needs to have injected and whether the objects should be instantiated through an initializer.
+The first type of object factory Alchemic has are __Class Object Factories__.
+A class object factory is automatically created and stored in the model if Alchemic finds any registration methods in a class.
+This object factory can then be updated with information about whether to build instances of your class or managed external ones, whether  objects should be instantiated through a custom initializer, and how to find and inject the object's dependencies.

-The simplest form of a declaring a class as a object factory is simply to register it as a singleton.
+This example is the simplest form of a registering a class.
+It will create an object factory which generates a singleton.

 ```objc
 // Objective-C